Jerryescandon/VTT-Painted-Miniatures/README.md

 ## Miniature optimization process

 Raw files from STL miniatures are not optimized for digital platforms.
-To improve performane, we take several steps to decrease the size and vertex count of the original model using a combination techniques like remesh, decimation and baking, before painting the miniature models.
+To improve performance it's necessary to to decrease the overall size and the vertex count of the original model.
+This is achieved by using a combination techniques like remesh, decimation and 'normals baking', before painting the miniature models.

 ![Decimation Process](https://github.com/user-attachments/assets/31d4fd29-cbd6-4ee8-bcf6-e1c899852764)